Pediatric General Surgery Fellowship

-The Stanford University / Lucile Packard Children’s Hospital fellowship program will not be entering the 2012 NRMP match for Pediatric Surgery.
+The Stanford University / Lucile Packard Children’s Hospital fellowship program will be entering the 2014 NRMP match for Pediatric Surgery.

-Lucile Packard Children’s Hospital’s Division of Pediatric Surgery participates in the National Resident Matching Program (Program Code 1820445F0).
+Lucile Packard Children’s Hospital’s Division of Pediatric Surgery participates in the National Resident Matching Program (Program Code 1820445F0) every other.

 Our fellowship program pairs diverse clinical experiences with in-depth research and state-of-the-art learning opportunities.
 Clinical services include: